oliverjam/learn-password-security/README.md

 The `POST /log-in` handler finds the user with a matching email in the "database", then compares the submitted password with the stored user's password.
 If they match the user is "logged in".

 Don't spend too long on each challenge: you won't be implementing password hashing yourself in a real app as it's complicated and dangerous.
-The steps are there as a learning exercise—the final challenge using the `bcryptjs` libraryis how you'd actually store passwords in a real project.
+The steps are there as a learning exercise—the final challenge using the `bcryptjs` library is how you'd actually store passwords in a real project.

 ## Plaintext passwords